VIC.GOV.AU | Policy and Advisory Library

 Once all documentation above has been provided and is validated, funding will be activated and included in the school’s Student Resource Package following confirmation of eligibility.

-Schools can check confirmation of eligibility for continued PSD funding for nominated students turning 19 or 20 in 2024 via:
+Schools can check confirmation of eligibility for continued PSD funding for nominated students turning 19 or 20 via:

-Schools can check confirmation of eligibility for continued Disability Inclusion Tier 3 funding for nominated students turning 19 or 20 in 2024 via:
+Schools can check confirmation of eligibility for continued Disability Inclusion Tier 3 funding for nominated students turning 19 or 20 via:

 If further information is needed by the department, or continuation of funding cannot be confirmed, the nominated school contact person will be contacted.